Welcome to Grade 7-8

 We have started the year by looking at our learning styles (Visual, Auditory, and Kinesthetic).
 We are further learning about ourselves by discovering the Multiple Intelligences.
 Everyone has ways they learn best and we all have different strengths and weaknesses.
 Knowing our strengths will help us to choose activities and projects that best demonstrate our new knowledge.

 In Science, we are just starting to explore the strand of life systems: cells.
 We have been learning to use the microscopes and practice finding cells on sample slides.
 It’s taken some practice, but most of us can now focus on the lowest power and see what different cells look like.
 We have read about our science design challenges that we will be working on as we move through our unit on cells: Ask which one your child is thinking about doing!
 We have completed our first lab looking at onion cells through a microscope.
 It was a lot of fun.
+We have moved on to explore plant and animal cells through pictures of an electron microscope and have discovered organelles!
+We are becoming experts in what they do and what they all look like!
+Our first science test is on Wednesday, October 11th.

 Will be posted shortly.